bitrix24/b24restdocs/api-reference/chats/notifications/im-notify-personal-add.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
 - parameter types not specified
 - examples missing
-- links to pages not yet created are absent
+- links to pages not yet created are not provided

 {% endnote %}